 Application in a Stage IV Pressure Injury of the Ischium and Greater Trochanter

-Abigail E. Chaffin MD, FACS, CWSP, MAPWCA
+Abigail E. Chaffin, MD, FACS, CWSP, MAPWCA

 Initial Defect